ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 - Note, by default, every GitHub repo comes with some standard labels
 - You can also create new labels that are specific to your project

+**New Labels**

+ - On GitHub, navigate to the main page of the repository Issues and pull requests tab selection
+ - Under your repository name, click  Issues (or  Pull requests)
+ - Click Labels button next to the search field
+ - Click New Label to create a new label, or click Edit to edit an existing one.
+ - In the text box, type your new label name.
+ - Select a color for the label from the color bar.
+You can customize this color by editing the hexadecimal number above the color bar.
+For a list of hexadecimal numbers see [HTML color codes](http://htmlcolorcodes.com/)
+ - Click Create Label to save the new label.

 **Your turn:**

 On the ticket you previously created:

 - Assign the ticket to Nicole (nicolevasilevsky)
 - Add a label for an enhancement
+- Create a new label and add it to the ticket

 ### Communicate about issues
 [Back to top](#overview)